f32c/f32c/rtl/cpu/README.md

 The ready signal will become logic 1 during a single CPU clock cycle and exactly at that time instance data can be read from the bus (if doing read cycle).

+Ready signal and valid data will not wait on the bus indefinitely!

 If doing write cycle, appearance of logic 1 during a single clock cycle indicates completion of the write cycle.

-Ready signal and valid data will not wait on the bus indefinitely!
+After data_ready becomes logic 1, in the next CPU clock cycle address_strobe must be set to logic 0 otherwise a new write cycle will be started.

     dmem_write: std_logic;
 Write signal logic 1 defines that it will be a write cycle.